mihaivavram/twitterbots/README.md

 The code associated with feature extraction utilizes Spark and is written in Scala; therefore, you'll need to install both.
 Also, if you'd like to run this code outside of an IDE (e.g., IntelliJ or Eclipse), you'll also need to install [sbt](https://www.scala-sbt.org/index.html).

 After that initial setup, you should be able to assemble a jar by merely running `assembly` from the sbt interactive shell.
 The output will be `twitter-bots.jar`.

+If running this script on your local machine, you can take the `twitter-bots-example.toml` file and rename it to `twitter-bots.toml` and copy it to your home directory on your machine i.e. `~/`.

 ## Usage